 We are working on a number of innovative new services to make our deliveries more competitive, efficient and eco-friendly.

-This includes using new electric-powered vehicles – the four-wheel battery powered Paxster – to provide more flexibility and deliver a full range of mail, from letters to bulky parcels.
+Our owned delivery fleet already includes over 400 electric vehicles – The Paxsters.
+Paxsters provide more flexibility and deliver a full range of mail, from letters to bulky parcels.

-The Paxster won an Honours Award for Innovation Excellence given by the Norwegian Design Council in 2013.
+The Paxsters were finalists at the 2017 Green Ribbon Awards and the 2017 NZ Sustainable Business Network Awards and won an Honours Award for Innovation Excellence given by the Norwegian Design Council in 2013.